When should the Oncotype DX test be used for DCIS patients?

 Below are videos that can help you learn more about DCIS, treatments and personalizing your breast cancer treatment with Oncotype DX test.

-If you have questions about the Oncotype DX test and would like to speak with a knowledgeable Customer Service specialist at Genomic Health, please contact us.
+If you have questions about the Oncotype DX test and would like to speak with a knowledgeable Customer Service specialist at Exact Sciences, please contact us.

 DCIS (Stage 0) Breast Cancer and the Oncotype DX Breast DCIS Score

 Not all DCIS patients will benefit from the addition of radiation therapy to their treatment.
-Genomic Health's Oncotype DX Breast Cancer Assay for DCIS patients provides a DCIS score from which breast cancer doctors and their patients can determine the appropriate personalized treatment plan.
+Exact Sciences's Oncotype DX Breast Cancer Assay for DCIS patients provides a DCIS score from which breast cancer doctors and their patients can determine the appropriate personalized treatment plan.